Amrit1810/AirBNB-Analysis/README.md

 ### Key Price Drivers & Temporal Insights

-*   **Reviews (Slide 13):** Cleanliness shows a notable positive correlation with price.
+*   **Reviews:** Cleanliness shows a notable positive correlation with price.
 Location has the strongest correlation among review metrics.
     *   *Hosts:* Prioritize cleanliness.
     *   *Guests:* Expect to pay more for prime locations.
     *   *New Hosts:* Understand your location's impact on pricing potential.